Welcome to part 1 of a 10 part series:

 - Acting aggressive, erratic, hostile, or unpredictable

-- Giving dirty, shitty looks (death stares) in order to intimidate
+- Giving dirty, evil, shitty looks and death stares in order to intimidate

 - Attempting to silence those who disagree with you by labeling them:

-- Fake facial expressions: You use condescending and fake facial expressions designed to mock and ridicule your opponent (a common debating tactic of politicians) as if to say “you can’t be serious – this is ridiculous”, “you just don’t get it” etc. instead of actually addressing the points in their argument:
+- Fake facial expressions designed to mock and ridicule your opponent (a common debating tactic of politicians) or to give the misleading impression that you know something you don’t, instead of actually addressing the points in their argument:

 - Eye rolling